 But we are proud to say that Martha Nelson contributed 30 entries already.

 Entries by Martha Nelson

 “Wear a mask!”
 I stopped running and wheeled around.
-“Pardon me?”
 A middle-aged woman ambled towards me on DC’s Glover-Archibald hiking trail.
 She was alone and walked with a long stick.
 “Wear a mask!” she repeated, closing to within five yards of me.
 “Don’t judge me,” I glowered.
-“I’m not judging you, I […]
+“I’m not judging you, I just want you […]

 If you thought controversies over masks and lab-leaks were fever pitched, just hold your hats until the COVID-19 vaccine is licensed for kids under 12 this fall.
 Nothing gets Americans lathered up like policies that affect the safety of their kids.
 The diversity of opinions on this matter is about to skyrocket because the cost-benefits […]

 TL;DR: Everything is in place for the COVID-19 pandemic to end in America.
 The vaccines are working beautifully, even against new variants.
 But vaccine hesitancy remains a stubborn barrier to full normalcy, putting American on course to reach equilibrium, not eradication.
 Ahead of last summer I was telling everyone they were fools for declaring the […]

 COVID-19 slashed red tape and poured in government funding to spark giant leaps forward in scientific innovation, most prominently in vaccinology but also behind-the-scenes in genetic sequencing to track a fast-evolving virus generating new variants.
 These developments set the stage for promising new strategies for a range of infectious disease threats, from malaria to influenza. […]